-A net cash outflow of £703k in 2017/18 (2016/17: cash inflow of £1,532), from operating activities has weakened the liquidity position of the College.
-The most significant transaction during the year was the disposal of the CEAC building, generating £9.9m of cash, of which £7m was repaid to the ESFA against the College's loan.
+A net cash inflow of £1,966k in 2018/19 (2017/18: cash outflow of £1,095k), from all activities has strengthened the liquidity position of the College.
+The most significant transactions during the year were the disposal of the Riverside and Moat House sites, generating £4.8m of cash, of which £2.7m was repaid to the ESFA against the College's loan.
+The College also received £4.3m from the ESFA in the form of repayable grant to support cash flow and liquidity during the year.
+This will be repaid to the ESFA during the period of the College's Recovery and Improvement Plan.